 This essential training kit covers all of the basic skills needed to work with customers over the phone.
 From making a positive first impression to avoiding common pitfalls of poor phone service to wrapping up the call with a good closing.

 Give your team the essential phone skills they need with this five part training tool.

-Your package includes 10 copies of the Training Booklet, one copy of the Leader’s Guide, 10 Glancers, and downloadable Quizzes and Certificates.
+Your package includes 10 copies of the Training Booklet and 10 Glancers, plus downloadable Leader’s Guide, Quizzes, and Certificates.